triggermesh/bridges/docs/targets/elasticsearch.md

 # Elasticsearch event target

-This event target integrates with Elasticsearch, using received Cloud Event messages to index documents.
+This event target integrates with Elasticsearch using received Cloud Event messages to index documents.

 ## Contents